aboutkarnataka/aboutkarnataka.github.io/README.md

 # aboutkarnataka.github.io
-This repository hosts information about Karnataka, a state in India and all the languages originated form the state.
+This repository hosts information about Karnataka, a state in India, and all the languages that originated from the state.